iglunix/iglunix/README.md

 ## Is this GNU/Linux
 No, GNU currently contributes roughly 10 MiB of code in the base system whilst, LLVM and Linux both contribute approximately 1 GiB each.
-Instead we suggest that one should refer to Igluinx running on the Linux kernel as LLVM/Musl/Linux.
+Instead we suggest that one should refer to Iglunix running on the Linux kernel as LLVM/Musl/Linux.
 LLVM and Linux because they are the two largest packages and make up the majority of the base system, and Musl to be explicit about the C library, target triple and to differentiate it from any system using LLVM's libc